nadavshemesh/silver-reversing-sct/docs/sct/format.md

 1. [The binary file structure](#the-binary-file-structure)
 2. [Predefined execution rules](#predefined-execution-rules)

-Using this information I managed to get all the game's .sct files (except 2) reversed automatically
+Using this information I managed to get all the game's .sct files reversed automatically

 You're welcome to take a look at them [Here](../../out/).